 - ETFs: One of the standout features of ETFs is their liquidity.
 Since they are traded on stock exchanges, you can buy or sell ETF shares throughout the trading day at market prices.
 This intraday trading capability allows for greater flexibility, particularly for investors who want to react quickly to market movements or rebalance their portfolios as needed.
 This flexibility often leads to questions about ETF vs. index funds performance and whether the ability to trade throughout the day provides any actual advantage.

 - Index funds: In contrast, index funds are traded only once per day, after the market closes.
 All transactions occur at the fund’s net asset value (NAV), which is determined at the end of each trading day.
-This setup can be advantageous for long-term investors who are less concerned with daily price fluctuations and prefer a more stable investment experience.
-The lack of intraday trading can reduce the temptation to react to short-term market changes, which might be beneficial for those focusing on ETF vs. index funds for retirement.
+This setup can be advantageous for long-term investors who are less concerned with daily price fluctuations and prefer less visible intraday movement, though the underlying market risk is the same as an ETF tracking the same index.

 2. Investment Minimums